Een samengesteld zelfstandig naamwoord bestaat uit twee of meer woorden.

 Samenstellingstype (Type of compound)Individuele woorden (Individual words)Nieuwe samenstelling (New compound)

-Zonder tussenvoegsel (Without infix)
+Zonder tussenvoegsel (Without insert)

 de boerderij + de deur